-

 Noodle of Morioka Reimen

 The noodles are distinct in that they are very firm and made from a combination of wheat flour and potato starch.
-The soup is flavoured by stewed beef and chicken.
-The soup is then chilled to a perfect temperature before being combined with the spicy addition of kimchi.
+Chefs flavor the soup with stewed beef and chicken.
+They then chill the soup to a perfect temperature.
+Finally, they combine it with the spicy addition of kimchi.
 This dish tastes even better if you add a dash of vinegar.
 There are around 30 noodle eateries located across the city of Morioka.

 Restaurants of Morioka Reimen